 Hello Fellow Readers,

-At last the big cleanup.
+At last, the big cleanup.
 Curt and I spent eight hours cleaning up branches, sticks, and wheelbarrows of hickory nut hulls.
 The critters ate the nuts and left the husks.
-Talk about poor table manners….
+Talk about poor table manners.
 Then there were the bucket loads of cones, a sign our hemlocks are happy.

 When tending to plants that have not been heavily pruned each year and have become overly woody, you’ll need to phase in pruning to rejuvenate the plant.
-Trim each branch by a third or a half, never down to the brown wood, being sure viable leaves remain on the plant.
-Thin out the oldest branches to encourage new growth.
+Trim each branch by a third or a half, never down to the brown wood, ensuring viable leaves remain on the plant.
+Thin out the oldest stems to encourage new growth.
 Then prune lightly again in the fall to shape the plant.

-The later blooming Lavandula x intermedia have longer flowering stems which are lovely flowing with the wind.
-They are less tough though and cannot be pruned to the leafless bare wood.
+The later blooming Lavandula x intermedia have longer flowering stems, which are lovely flowing with the wind.
+They are less tough, though, and cannot be pruned to the leafless bare wood.
 They are best cut in late August to the mound of foliage below their spent flowering stems.

 Remember, Lavender won’t rejuvenate on old wood.
 So, if that’s what you are left with, it’s time to replace your deadwood with something new.
 Sound familiar?
 Garden dilemmas?
 AskMaryStone@gmail.com and your favorite Podcast App.